 With 29,234 people, Salem is the 7th most populated city in the state of New Hampshire out of 236 cities.
 The biggest cities in the state are Manchester and Nashua with 112,109 and 88,815 people respectively.

 Salem NH is not an ethnically diverse town.
 This should come as no surprise since we’re talking about New Hampshire after all.
 The greatest number of Salem residents report their race to be White (95%), followed by Asian (2%) and Hispanic or Latino (2%) with the remaining 1% being a combination of African American, Native American and other races.

 As for ages, the majority of residents are young adults between the ages of 25-44 (32%).
 Here’s the rest of the age breakdown: 45-65 (25%), under 18 (25%), older than 65 (12%), 18-24 (6%).

 Salem is centrally located in between the two major airports of New England: Boston’s Logan Airport and the Manchester Regional Airport.
 Residents have easy access to both cities by jumping on 93 North and South, respectively.
 It is easily commutable to the mountains, the beach, the lake, or the city which makes the location unbeatable.

 Towns neighboring Salem NH

 Family Friendly Activities in Salem NH

-If you’re looking for something fun to do locally, Salem is home to Canobie Lake Park, a fun amusement park with a wide range of roller coasters and rides that appeal to all ages.
-My then 5-year old daughter had a blast at the park and could easily spend a day on the many park attractions.
-The water park with its lazy river is also a fun way to cool off during the summer months.
+If you’re looking for something fun to do locally, Salem is home to Canobie Lake Park, a fun amusement park with a wide range of rides that appeal to all ages.
+A water park is included with admission.
+My 3- and 9-year old kids love it there.
+In fact, I wrote an article about why you should get season passes to Canobie Lake Park.